freignat91/agrid/README.md

 - [user] the user to remove, format userName:token
 - <--force> if this option exist then the user is removed with all its associated files, if not the user is removed only if its file space is empty.

-### store a new verison of a file on cluster:
+### store a new version of a file on cluster:

 `agrid file store [source] [target] <--thread> <--key> <--user>`
 - [source]: the full pathname of the local file to store
-- [target]: the full pathname of the file in the cluster
+- [target]: the full pathname of the file in the cluster*
+- <--type xxx> set the file type
 - <--thread number>: optionally: number of threads used to store the file (default 1), each thread open a grpc connection on a distinct node and handle a part of the file (all the block n if n%nbThread==threadNumber)
 - <--key>: optionally: AES key to encrypt the file
 - <--user userName:token>: to store on the usee file space, token is given at token creation
 - <--meta key1=value1,key2=value2, ...>